poshjosh/chinomsoikwuagwu.com/2020/02/07/AWS_EC2-Instance-Types_curated.md

 ### Specialized Instances ###

-- `c4.8xlarge` instance type provides the ability for an operating system to control processor C-states and P-states.
-This feature is currently available only on Linux instances.
 - `z1d` - Ideal for electronic design automation (EDA) and certain relational database workloads with high per-core licensing costs.
 - `Inf1` - Built from the ground up to support machine learning inference applications.